 1. No More Uploading of Cheque Leaves or Passbook Images

-Earlier, EPF members were required to upload scanned images of their cheque leaf or a copy of their bank passbook while filing a pf claim.
-This often led to rejections due to poor image quality or mismatched details.
+Earlier, EPF members were there to upload scanned images of their cheque leaf or a copy of their bank passbook.
+Thus, this often led to rejections due to poor image quality or mismatched details.

 Now, this requirement has been removed for all members.

-- The change was initially tested for KYC-verified users and benefited over 7.7 crore people since May 28, 2024.
+- The team initially tested the change for KYC-verified users and benefited over 7.7 crore people since May 28, 2024.

 - It is now available for all members who have updated their bank details linked with their Universal Account Number (UAN).